 The color gives life and value to the logo design.
 Usually, two colors are used in the logo in addition to black and white.
 These two colors should complement each other and enhance the logo design.
 The shades should not overpower as it will increase the stress to the eye.
 Brands are known to use a hue for font and the other for the mnemonic.
 Though the use of multiple colors is not prohibited, it is not recommended.
 This usage might disrupt the brand message and can cause a significant impact in the collaterals.

 The logo design creates the first impression of the company.
 It has the power to make or break the brand image.
+There are important rules of logo design that you must respect.
 Most consumers do not appreciate a good logo design.
 However, bad design does get criticism, and they can create a negative impact on the product.
 It is quite contagious, and caution should be taken to make the right choice.
 This approach is even required while creating a custom logo for a specific campaign.
 Through experimentation and uniqueness is encouraged, it is essential to make it intellectually exciting and aesthetically pleasing.
 Companies can organize feedback sessions among employees and consumer to understand if they are on the right path.